zhaoyuan2022/pxf-pdb/README.md

 $PXF_HOME/bin/pxf start
 ```

-Finally, if you don't have any servers configured, go ahead and copy the `core-site.xml` template to the default config location:
+Finally, if you don't have any servers configured, go ahead and copy the Hadoop templates to the default configuration location:

 ```
-cp "${PXF_CONF}/templates/core-site.xml" "${PXF_CONF}/servers/default"
+cp "${PXF_CONF}"/templates/*-site.xml "${PXF_CONF}/servers/default"
 ```

 where `PXF_CONF` can be defined before running `pxf init` (otherwise the `pxf` script sets it to `${HOME}/pxf`).